 However, official industry figures do not support this assumption.
-Latest figures from the Association of British Insurers (ABI) show the UK insurance industry paid out more than £6.2 billion in protection claims during 2020.
+Latest figures from the Association of British Insurers (ABI) show the UK insurance industry paid out £6.85 billion in protection claims during 2022.
 This includes life insurance, income protection and critical illness insurance.
 That’s a total of 98% of all protection claims resulting in a payout.
-One of the UK’s biggest insurers Legal & General paid out on 96% of claims in 2020, or a record £764m.

-The average payout across the industry, according to the ABI, amounted to £79,304 for life insurance, for example, while the average payout for income protection insurance was £22,000.
-L&G says it paid out an average of £54,912 for critical illness claims in the 50-59 age bracket.
+The average payout across the industry, according to the ABI, amounted to £73,578 for life insurance, for example, while the average payout for income protection insurance was £21,913.
+The average value of critical illness claims stood at £66,296.

 Myth 2: Protection insurance is too expensive